MAPSuio/UPC-H14/socketzz/problem.md

 protocol.
 The server will reply with a key that can vary up to the total message size.
 (2^8 bytes).

-In this task we have prepaired a server running on port 3950 at <this server>. you can use this when you are testing, but when you deliver you must make sure that localhost or 127.0.0.1 is the hostname or address.
+In this task we have prepaired a server running on port 3950 at vor.ifi.uio.no. you can use this when you are testing, but when you deliver you must make sure that your client is connecting to 172.62.248.162 at port 3950.

 ## Input
-You can freely choose input in input1 and input2.
-But please hardcode it in your code so our jugingsystem will be able to test your solution.
+Input is two integerns with newlines separating them.

 ## Output
 Your program should output the key you got from the server.